Rutuja567/SuperStore-Sales-Dashboard/README.md

 7. What is the distribution of sales across different customer segments?
 8. Which shipping mode is most preferred by customers?
 9. How do different payment modes contribute to total sales?
-10. How efficient is the order delivery process based on average delivery time?/n Dashboard interaction <a href= "https://github.com/Rutuja567/SuperSales-Dashboard/blob/main/sales%20ss.png"> View Dashboard</a>
+10. How efficient is the order delivery process based on average delivery time?

+    Dashboard interaction <a href= "https://github.com/Rutuja567/SuperSales-Dashboard/blob/main/sales%20ss.png"> View Dashboard</a>

 Dashboard